Navigate with the Python Client¶

 >>> client

-Nodes act like (nested) mappings in Python.
-All the (read-only) methods that work on Python dictionaries work on Nodes.
+Containers act like (nested) mappings in Python.
+All the (read-only) methods that work on Python dictionaries work on Containers.
 We can lookup a specific value by its key

 >>> client['structured_data']